top of page

 4th - 9th March 2024

-Our second Show of the Season was “Bleak Expectations” by Mark Evans directed by Phil Kingsley-Jones.
+Our second Show of the Season was “Bleak Expectations” by Mark Evans.

 Based on the Radio 4 series, this comedy follows half-orphan Pip’s extraordinary exploits with sisters Pippa and Poppy and best friend Harry Biscuit, as they attempt to escape the calculating clutches of the dastardly Mr Gently Benevolent, defeat the hideous Hardthrasher siblings, and deflect disaster at every turn!
 This hilarious play has been showing in the Criterion Theatre in London recently to great acclaim.
 As The Times wrote, it is "Dickens with a dash of Monty Python."